Speak to a qualified cancer nurse

 Sometimes bladder cancer doesn’t have many symptoms and is found when a urine test is done for another reason.
 However, most people with bladder cancer do have some symptoms.
 These symptoms can include:

 Blood in the urine (haematuria) – This is the most common symptom of bladder cancer.
 It often happens suddenly, but is usually not painful.
 There may be only a small amount of blood in the urine and it may look red or brown.
-For some people, the blood may come and go, or it may appear only once or twice.
+The blood may come and go, or it may appear only once or twice.

 Never ignore blood in your urine.
-If you notice any blood in your urine, see your doctor and arrange to have your bladder examined with a camera.
+If you notice any blood in your urine, see your doctor and arrange to see a specialist to have your bladder examined with a camera.

-Changes in bladder habits – These may include a burning feeling when passing urine, needing to pass urine more often or urgently, not being able to urinate when you feel the urge, and pain while urinating.
+Changes in bladder habits – Changes may include a burning feeling when passing urine (weeing or peeing), needing to pass urine more often or urgently, not being able to urinate when you feel the urge, and pain while urinating.

 Other symptoms – Less commonly, people have pain in one side of their lower abdomen (belly) or back.